 Duett P110 and P210

 Volvo unveiled its home-grown wagon in 1953.
 The Duett name stemmed from its theoretical dual purpose concept, a “duet” of family and work use.
 This was a very popular idea at the time, and just months later England’s Rootes Group unveiled the tiny Hillman Husky aimed at the exact same type of buyer.

 The Husky and vehicles like it, including Renault’s ancient Juvaquatre van, were smaller than the Duett, however.
 The sturdy chassis and leaf springs could really handle commercial loads, and the Duett’s huge interior, raised roof, and externally-hinged Dutch doors were created with a nod to real commercial use.

 For a big family, an interior of up to seven seats could be specified, though like modern three-row vehicles, some seats were for small fries.
 The rear floor was varnished wood to move boxes around easily on, and there were optional roof racks for even more cargo as seen on both of our pictured cars.

-In profile, the Duett looked remarkably like a scaled-down Chevrolet Suburban and to modern eyes it looks almost SUV like.
-It could, possibly, be considered an ancestor of the crossover, except that this was a car that became more truck like rather than a truck that became more car-like.
+In profile, the Duett looked remarkably like a tiny Chevrolet Suburban and to modern eyes it looks almost SUV like.
+It could, possibly, be considered an ancestor of the crossover, except that this was a car that became conventionally truck-like rather than a truck-ish looking vehicle designed to drive like a car.